corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/cordapps/state-persistence.md

 Changes are committed to the database when the transaction is committed.

+Configuration is set to `READ_COMMITED` by default, and it is not configurable.
+This is the best option for Corda operations at database Level.

 {{< note >}}
 A flow commits its current database transaction whenever it suspends.
 {{< /note >}}